nimiq/core-rs-albatross/docs/becoming_validator.md

 ## 3. Become a Validator

-To become a validator, the process is to send a _create_ validator transaction.
+To become a validator, you need to send a _create_ validator transaction.
 For that you need to have an account with at least the validator deposit fee (10 000 NIM).
-This guide assumes that this amount is present in the validator address.
+This guide assumes that this amount is already present in the validator address.
 To check if that is the case, use:

 ```
 account:get <validator_address>
 ```

-This guide assumes that this condition is met and that the client that this RPC commands will be run for is already configured to validate (check [this guide](#22-configure) to setup you client).
+Note that validators are selected to produce blocks every epoch (every election block), so it may take some time for your validator to be elected to produce blocks.

 ### 3.1 Import your validator address

-1. Use the following command to import your validator private key:
+Use the following command to import your validator private key:

 ```
 account:import <validator_private_key>